Webhooks

 }

-Adding a webhook to a greenlight node
+Adding a Webhook to a Greenlight Node

 Prerequisites

-- A public tls-secured endpoint
+- A public TLS-secured endpoint that can receive webhook events.

-- Access to a greenlight node's device certificate
+- Access to a Greenlight node's device certificate.

 let device_cert = include_bytes!("path-to-device-cert");